Residual Styling

 Because the theme’s style has a higher specificity than UberMenu’s, the link will appear blue, even though UberMenu tells it to be red.
 Unfortunately, there’s nothing UberMenu can do to prevent theme styles from affecting the menu.

 The more serious case is when the theme’s menu styles override the layout of UberMenu.
-For example, in a normal flyout menu, third level items will be hidden even while second level items are visible.
-If the CSS responsible for the hidden third level items overrides UberMenu’s CSS, the columns in the mega submenu will be hidden.
+For example, in a normal flyout menu (such as that which the theme likely implements), third level items will be hidden even while second level items are visible.
+If the theme CSS responsible for the hidden third level items overrides UberMenu’s CSS, the columns in the mega submenu will be hidden.

 Why modular coding is important, and how modularly coded themes avoid this issue entirely